Inside the Open Metadata and Governance (OMAG) Server Platform

 The server origin service is operational at this point.
 It can be used by operational scripts to determine if the OMAG server platform is still running.

-The administration services are active at this point, while the open metadata and governance services will return an error if called since there are no logical OMAG servers running.
+The administration services are active at this point, while the open metadata and governance services will return an error if called since there are no OMAG servers running.

 The configuration services are used to create configuration documents.
-Each configuration document describes the open metadata and governance services that should be activated in a logical OMAG server.
+Each configuration document describes the open metadata and governance services that should be activated in a OMAG server.

 Figure 2 shows the configuration services creating three configuration documents: